Active Lubrication of Transluminal Medical Instruments: Introduction

 However, while high friction is detrimental to the navigation of transluminal instruments, it becomes an asset when executing surgical operations such as cutting, puncturing, or suturing.
 All these operations require frictional anchoring between the instrument and the tissue in order to maintain position and apply force with precision~\cite{Muranishi2020,Loeve2010,Ranzani2017}.
 In low-friction conditions, particularly within open cavities such as the heart, the instability of the instrument may hinder effective manipulation and compromise procedural success (Fig.~\ref{fig:concept}c).
-This contradiction, where low friction is needed during navigation and high friction is needed when anchoring, is a significant design challenge for instruments coating, which must strike a balance between ease of navigation and stability.
+This contradiction, where low friction is needed during navigation and high friction is needed when anchoring, is a significant design challenge for instruments, which must strike a balance between ease of navigation and stability.

-In transluminal interventions, lubrication is typically passive and remains uncontrollable throughout the procedure.
-Conventional strategies to minimize tissue damage during instrument movement rely on liquid lubricants \cite{Brocchi2008,Wilson2013Catheter,Hernandez2013,Wang2018,Watanabe2024} or self-lubricating coatings, such as hydrophilic coatings that become slippery when exposed to a wet surface \cite{Wyman2012,Niemczyk2015}.
+Current practices rely on passive lubrication strategies to mitigate the risks of friction in transluminal interventions.
+To reduce friction during navigation, conventional strategies use liquid lubricants~\cite{Brocchi2008,Wilson2013Catheter,Hernandez2013,Wang2018,Watanabe2024} or self-lubricating coatings, such as hydrophilic coatings that become slippery when exposed to a wet surface~\cite{Wyman2012,Niemczyk2015}.
 However, these methods have notable limitations.
 Add-on lubricants are often short-lived, gradually losing effectiveness as they are wiped away during navigation \cite{Brocchi2008}.
 Hydrophilic coatings, though effective in specific procedures such as urology, lack versatility for broader transluminal applications.
 Crucially, neither approach offers dynamic control over friction—they cannot switch between low-friction and high-friction states based on the procedural phase.
-As a result, instruments with fixed frictional properties are suboptimal for interventions that require smooth navigation followed by precise and stable task execution.
-Considering the critical role of friction in transluminal interventions, we urgently need new methods that enable real-time, on-demand friction control.
+The inability of these techniques to meet the changing frictional demands of transluminal interventions highlights the need for active lubrication strategies that enable real-time, on-demand friction control for safer navigation and more stable procedure execution.